Sports News Roundup: Olympics-Ice hockey-No plans to remove China team from Winter Games - IIHF; Soccer-Blatter, Platini charged with fraud by Swiss authorities and more | Sports-Games

 Baseball-Braves thump Astros to snap 26-year World Series drought

-The Atlanta Braves won Major League Baseball's World Series for the first time since 1995 after a 7-0 win over the Houston Astros in Tuesday's Game Six sealed the championship 4-2.
+The Atlanta Braves overcame a season full of setbacks to win the World Series for the first time since 1995 after a 7-0 victory over the Houston Astros in Tuesday's Game Six sealed the championship 4-2.
 The Braves' run through the postseason included series victories over the Milwaukee Brewers and defending champion Los Angeles Dodgers before beating the favored Astros in the best-of-seven 'Fall Classic'.

 NHL-System failed Beach, Jets GM Cheveldayoff says in apology